kaustubhad/fastman/README.md

 An **R package** for fast and efficient visualizing of GWAS results using Q-Q and Manhattan plots directly from PLINK output files.
 * **Fast**: Drastically reduces time in plot generation compared to qqman.
 On a typical imputed PLINK assoc file of 10 million SNPs, plotting time is reduced from 737s in qqman to 60s.
 * **Efficient**: Optimized memory management
-* **Versatile**: Can handle various inputs from p-values, and logarithms of p-values to FST scores.
+* **Versatile**: Can handle various inputs from p-values, and logarithms of p-values to F<sub>ST</sub> scores.
 Compatible plotting with other genome-wide population genetic parameters (e.g. F<sub>ST</sub>, π and D statistics).
 Allows both-sided scores, e.g. scores with negative values.
 * **Non-model friendly**: Additional support for results from genomes of non-model organisms (often with hundreds of contigs or many scaffolds), alphabetical and other ordering options.
 * **Annotation and Highlight versatility**: Has a wide set of options to customize annotating and highlighting SNPs of interest.
 * **Familiar**: Has a similar set of input arguments and code structure compared to qqman.